HachiroSan/superanki-ai/pipelines/ankiconnect/README.md

 # Anki Desktop (AnkiConnect) Pipeline

 This pipeline feeds enriched cards from the local SQLite DB to Anki Desktop through the AnkiConnect add‑on.
 It includes a Dockerized Anki Desktop (web UI) and a small helper script to push notes.
+The application code talks to AnkiConnect directly via HTTP (no client library needed).

+## Why Docker Anki Desktop?

+- AnkiConnect is an add‑on that runs inside Anki Desktop; there’s no direct AnkiWeb API to upload notes.
+- Running Anki Desktop in Docker provides a headless, reproducible client on your server.
+- The container acts as your sync client: push notes via AnkiConnect → click Sync (or set auto‑sync) → changes go to AnkiWeb → other devices receive them.
+- One‑time step: open the container UI, press Sync, and sign in to your AnkiWeb account so future syncs work.

 ## What You Get